Chapter 1 : Chapter 1

 "That was impressive," Lily said with a smile.

 I understood what James saw in her.
-She was the envy of every girl at Hogwarts: beautiful, smart, and funny.
-She was also ridiculously nice.
+She was the envy of every girl at Hogwarts: beautiful without even trying, top marks without cracking a book, and pretty much the sweetest person that anyone had ever met.
 James didn't deserve her.

-"Comes from years of practice," I assured her, escorting her out incase James was waiting to ambush.
-He was, but he paled and ran off when he saw me.
+"Comes from years of practice," I assured her, escorting her out just incase James was waiting to ambush.
+He was, but he paled and ran off when he noticed me notice him hiding.

-"Thank you," she said as we reached the end of the street, her voice sincere.
+"Thank you," she said as we reached the end of the street, her expression sincere

 "I might just have to take you up on that," she said with a small smile before turning and walking back down the alley.